About Gayhurst

 Crime and Anti-Social Behaviour in Gayhurst

-Crime in the area is broadly in line with the national average.
-Anti-social behaviour is the leading concern across Gayhurst, with 12 incidents recorded in January 2026.
+Crime in the area is higher than the national average.
+Anti-social behaviour is the leading concern across Gayhurst, with 17 incidents recorded in March 2026.

 Deprivation and Employment in Gayhurst